Clackamas Community College

 Business Training: CCC offers contracted employee training through the Customized Training & Development Services program and assistance to small businesses through the Small Business Development Center.

-Bar graph showing Enrollment Breakdown by Student Program (Fall 2023); Community Education 33 percent, College Transfer 22 percent, Other 21 percent, Technical Degree or Certificate 19 percent, Developmental Education 5 percent.
+Bar graph showing Enrollment Breakdown by Student Program (Fall 2024); Community Education 34 percent, Technical Degree or Certificate 19 percent, Other 19 percent, College Transfer 14 percent, General Studies 8 percent, Developmental Education 5 percent.